How to Negotiate With the Best Social Media Influencers

 4. Negotiate campaign deliverables

 It’s important for the influencer you decide to work with to understand the goals of your campaign.
-With specific goals and KPIs in mind, you should list the deliverables in a briefing document within your campaign proposal.
+With specific goals and KPIs in mind, you should list the deliverables in a briefing document within your social media proposal.
 Remember that deliverables and the overall scope of the campaign are negotiable!

 Deliverables for influencer marketing campaigns can include: